theophile-lt/gpt2-vision-language/README.md

 ## Introduction

-I present in this repository an independent project that I developed in parallel with my IASD master coursework.
+I present in this repository an independent project that I developed in parallel with my Master 2 coursework.

 This projects aims to: